UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

     there be any overlap in the ranges of the samples?

 As such, we drop all irrelevant columns, and only kept year, month, PM2.5.
-We created a derived column ‘class’, which will act as our target variable.
+Since we observed that there are 8739 missing values in the combined raw data from Table 2(Description of Missing Values), we’d drop all the missing PM2.5 value rows.
+FUrthermore, we are going to create a derived column ‘class’, which contains our explanatory variables “**time_A”** and”**time_B**”.

     ## # A tibble: 412,029 × 4
     ##     year month PM2.5 class